theScottyJam/snap.js/content/nolodash/escape/description.md

 }
 ```

-Please be careful when using functions like this as improper usage can result in XSS vunerabilities.
+Please be careful when using functions like this as improper usage can result in XSS vulnerabilities.
 The following is a quick guideline on how this `escapeHtmlChars()` function should and should not be used.

 ```javascript
 // ✓ - It is safe to use escaped user input between most HTML tags.